Hello Raspberian! Are you enjoying playing with Raspberry Pi? It is exciting isn’t?

 How to install OSMC on your Raspberry Pi

-Assuming you are getting the Media Center Kit, the microSD card should have been pre-loaded with NOOBS.
+Assuming you are getting the Media Kit, the microSD card should have been pre-loaded with NOOBS.
 Your Raspberry pi will boot up, you will see NOOBS interface at the beginning.
 Choose Wi-Fi Network tab then choose your Wi-Fi to connect to the internet.
+Check all connections, switch on adapter (5V 3A adapter comes with push on /push off switch on the cable).

 Setup OSMC for First Time